 10. Nurse Informatics Certification (NI-BC)

-Certifications That Look Nice But Don’t Always Move the Needle
+Certification That Looks Nice But Doesn’t Always Move the Needle

 Let’s be honest: not every certification will change your life.
 Some are “resume glitter” — they sparkle but don’t add much weight.